 Any electronic personal data transferred to countries or territories outside the European Economic Area (EEA) will only be placed on systems complying with measures giving equivalent protection of personal rights either through international agreements or contracts approved by the European Union.
 Our website is also accessible from overseas so on occasion some personal data may be accessed from overseas.
 We take all reasonable steps to ensure that your personal data is processed securely and will only transfer your personal data outside the EEA where it is compliant with applicable data protection legislation and the means of transfer provides adequate safeguards in relation to your personal data.

 If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

 - Contact Details

 Please contact us if you have any questions about this Privacy Notice or the information we hold about you or to exercise all relevant rights, queries or complaints at: The Data Controller, St Mary’s Church, Howard Road, Walkley S6 3RX or email: email@example.com

 If you are unhappy with how your personal data has been processed, you have the right to lodge a complaint with the Information Commissioners Office at any time.
-You can contact the Information Commissioners Office on 0303 123 1113 via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.
+You can contact The Information Commissioners Office on 0303 123 1113 or at The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.